nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.2.
 Importing the project into Eclipse

 0. Fork this repo, and clone the fork to your computer
-1. Open Eclipse (Note: Ensure you have installed the **e(fx)clipse** and **buildship** plugins as given in the prerequisites above)
+1. Open Eclipse
+	> Note: Ensure you have installed the **e(fx)clipse** and **buildship** plugins as given in the prerequisites above
 2. Click `File` > `Import`
 3. Click `Gradle` > `Gradle Project` > `Next` > `Next`
 4. Click `Browse`, then locate the project's directory
 5. Click `Finish`

   > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.
-  > * Depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish
+  > * Gradle downloads library files from servers during the project set up process.
+Hence, depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish.
-      (This is because Gradle downloads library files from servers during the project set up process)
   > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.

 ### 2.3.
 Configuring Checkstyle
 1. Click `Project` -> `Properties` -> `Checkstyle` -> `Local Check Configurations` -> `New...`
 2. Choose `External Configuration File` under `Type`
 3. Enter an arbitrary configuration name e.g. tache
-4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`
+4. Import the Checkstyle configuration file found at `config/checkstyle/checkstyle.xml`
 5. Click OK once, go to the `Main` tab, use the newly imported check configuration.
 6. Tick and select `files from packages`, click `Change...`, and select the `resources` package
-7. Click OK twice.
-Rebuild project if prompted
+7. Click OK twice, and rebuild project if prompted

-> Note to click on the `files from packages` text after ticking in order to enable the `Change...` button
+> Note: You can click on the `files from packages` text after ticking in order to enable the `Change...` button

 ### 2.4.
 Troubleshooting project setup